create-dmg/create-dmg/README.md

 	----------------------------------------------------------
 	YourSway create dmg
 	----------------------------------------------------------
 	Creates a fancy DMG file, complete with custom image background, specified icon positions and set to open in the Icon View.
-This tool requires a Mac.
 	----------------------------------------------------------
 	1. Create a directory (source_folder), then put all the files you'll want in your final .dmg in this directory.
 Typically this includes your .app, a background.png, and a documentation file.
 	2. Run the create-dmg script from your terminal, pass in your custom options, and your dmg will be generated!

 	----------------------------------------------------------
 	Basic Example: